 Canvas and Case Scenario Critical Reader (CSCR) Modules

-CSCR will no longer be a campus-supported tool and the Canvas Transition Team has identified potential alternatives to replace the CSCR basic gradebook reporting to D2L.
+CSCR will no longer be a campus-supported tool and the Canvas Transition Team has identified potential alternatives to replace the CSCR basic gradebook reporting that was available within D2L.
 Selecting an alternate tool should be done with care as there are cost and support considerations with each.
-The currently identified alternatives are Canvas, Pressbooks, Articulate Storyline and Adobe Captivate.
+The currently identified alternatives to CSCR are the following: Canvas, Pressbooks, Articulate Storyline and Adobe Captivate.
 Please refer to the table at the end of this message for more information regarding each tool.

 An alternative to replace CSCR's advanced reporting capabilities, such as that which we have in Moodle, is still being investigated.
-A pliot for a proposed solution is slated for this fall.
+A pilot for a proposed solution is slated for fall 2017.
 Additional details will be shared as they become available.

 SCORM / Learning Object Activity Report

 The quizzing tool in Canvas does not have as robust functionality as the quizzing tools in D2L and Moodle.
 For example, Canvas does not provide submission view controls and it does not support a number of quiz question types that are available in the other two LMSs.
+Canvas intends to role out a replacement for their current grading program in the medium future (Spring 2018), though it is currently unavailable.
 As of December 2016, the following quiz question types are not available in Canvas:

 - Significant Figures